Reported assault in Pauma Valley leads to SWAT standoff

-PAUMA VALLEY, Calif.
-(CNS) - A suspect in an alleged assault with a deadly weapon at a home in a rural neighborhood near Palomar Mountain refused to surrender to deputies Tuesday, prompting a law enforcement standoff that stretched from late morning into the afternoon.
+PAUMA VALLEY (CNS) - A suspect in an alleged assault with a deadly weapon at a home in a rural neighborhood near Palomar Mountain refused to surrender to deputies Tuesday, prompting an outdoor standoff that stretched from late morning into the mid-afternoon.

 The alleged violence in the 500 block of Amago Road in Pauma Valley was reported shortly before 9 a.m., according to the San Diego County Sheriff's Department.

-Following the purported crime, the suspect fled from his home into a nearby open area, where patrol personnel confronted him, Lt.
+Following the purported crime, the suspect fled from his home into a nearby field, where patrol personnel confronted him, Lt.
 Nanette McMasters said.

 After the man refused repeated orders to surrender, the deputies called in a SWAT team.

 Details about the reported assault were not immediately available.
-It was unclear what type of weapon allegedly was involved, though it was not a gun, the lieutenant said.
-No serious injuries were reported.
+McMasters declined to specify what type of weapon allegedly was involved, though she did say it was not a gun.

+The standoff was ongoing as of shortly before 2:30 p.m., with crisis negotiators trying to persuade the suspect to disarm himself and surrender, the lieutenant said.